bodulic/CATS-rb/README.md

 ## Figures

-CATS-rb produces several figures, providing a detailed visualization of quality metrics:
+CATS-rb produces several figures, providing a detailed visualization of quality metrics.

 `transcript_length` visualizes the distribution of transcript length.